P Diddy Net Worth

 2020 | $55 million |

-Total | $787 million |
+Total | $952 million |

 Other Projects and Ventures

 In addition to his music career, Combs has also enjoyed a successful acting career.
-He has appeared in films such as "Made" (2001), "A Raisin in the Sun" (2008), "Get Him to the Greek" (2010), "Draft Day" (2014) and "The Defiant Ones" (2017).
-He was executive producer of reality TV show "Making the Band," which aired on MTV from 2002 to 2009, and also had a brief stint of his own in reality television with the 2008 VH1 series "I Want to Work for Diddy."
+He has appeared in films such as "Made" (2001), "A Raisin in the Sun" (2008), "Get Him to the Greek" (2010), "Draft Day" (2014), and "The Defiant Ones" (2017).
+He was the executive producer of the reality TV show "Making the Band," which aired on MTV from 2002 to 2009, and also had a brief stint of his own in reality television with the 2008 VH1 series "I Want to Work for Diddy."

-Combs also is a successful businessman.
-He started a clothing line "Sean John" in 1998, which won the CFDA award for Menswear Designer of the Year in 2004.
+Combs is also a successful businessman.
+He started a clothing line, Sean John, in 1998, which won the CFDA award for Menswear Designer of the Year in 2004.
 He is also the head of Combs Enterprises, which is the umbrella company for his business portfolio.
 In addition to his clothing line, Combs helped develop the Ciroc vodka brand for 50 percent of the profits, has a major equity stake in Revolt TV, and purchased a majority holding in beverage company Aquahydrate in partnership with actor Mark Wahlberg and businessman Ronald Burkle.

 Personal Life

 Combs has had multiple run-ins with the law.
 In December 1999, while out at Club New York in Manhattan with then-girlfriend Jennifer Lopez, gunfire broke out.
 Combs and fellow rapper Shyne were arrested following a police investigation for weapons violations.
-Combs was eventually charged with four weapons-related charges and bribing his driver to claim ownership of his gun, and underwent a highly publicized trial.
+Combs was eventually charged with four weapons-related charges and bribing his driver to claim ownership of his gun and underwent a highly publicized trial.
 He was also arrested for driving on a suspended license in Florida in 2001.

 Real Estate

-In 1998, Diddy paid $2.45 million a home in East Hampton.
-This is where he would hold his famous White Party.
-He rented this home at times for as much as $200,000 per month.
+In 1998, Diddy paid $2.45 million for a home in East Hampton.
+This is where he held his famous "White Party" for many years.
+At times, he rented this home out for as much as $200,000 per month.
 He sold this property in 2020 for $4.7 million.
+In 2003, Diddy paid $3.82 million for a three-bedroom New York City apartment.
+He sold this property in 2017 for $5.7 million.